bchamby/k8s-the-easy-way-2/README.md

 In order to SSH to your compute nodes (for inspection / troubleshooting) you must populate the `terraform/terraform.tfvars` file `gce_ssh_user` and `gce_ssh_public_key_file` variables (point to your public key file).

-You must create a `secrets/account.json` file.
-First, you must create a service account (call it `terraform`) in the Google Cloud IAM console, and then you can create the associated JSON file which includes your project ID and private key.
+In order for Terraform to authenticate to GCP, you must create a service account (I suggest calling it `terraform`) in the Google Cloud IAM console.
+Create a key for the service account and download it in JSON format.
+Save this file as `terraform/secrets/account.json` (overwrite the existing, placeholder file).

 You can confirm proper functionality by executing `terraform plan` from the `terraform/` (root module) folder.
 The output should say `Plan: 18 to add, 0 to change, 0 to destroy.`.